 Make note of "???" on the Word-Reference diagram between the "R" and the "T".

-The purpose of Tribulation is primarily to account for Israel's sins under the terms of the Old Covenant, and it also serves to usher in the 1000 year Kingdom.
 The start of the seven year period of Tribulation begins the moment that Israel signs a covenant with the Antichrist bringing “peace” and allowing the Jews to make sacrifices in a temple of their own.
 Halfway into the seven years the Antichrist will break the peace covenant with Israel and will commit “the abomination of desolation” and much more.

 Make note of "??????" on the Word-Reference diagram between the "T" and the "K".